Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: You said there's a dodge mod but I can't dodge.
 Why?

 A: I added the dodge function to the perk that Requiem already had dedicated to dodge.
-The Ultimate Dodge Mod only works if you have the perk, and you need _either_ level 20 in Evasion plus the first Evasion perk _or_ level 50 in Heavy Armor plus the first Heavy Armor perk.
+The dodge mod only works if you have the dodge perk, and you need _either_ level 20 in Evasion plus the first Evasion perk _or_ level 50 in Heavy Armor plus the first Heavy Armor perk.

 Q: Why am I getting forced in to 3rd person?